ZacharyJia/opsdn/src/dll-bridge/README.md

 ## Usage:
 ### Prebuild binary (Recommended):
-1. Download the prebuilt binaries on the download page.
+1. Download the prebuilt binaries on the [release page](https://github.com/ZacharyJia/opsdn/releases).
 2. Extract them into a folder.
 3. Add some environment varaibles:
 - folder of opsdn.dll => PATH